-Sure, these are the ingredients that make the treat so tasty for your dog, but they can also play havoc with their weight, causing obesity and the risk of canine diabetes, and rot your pet’s pearly whites.
+Sure, these are the ingredients that make the treat so tasty for your dog, but they can also play havoc with their weight and contribute to obesity.
+Fluctuations in blood sugar levels can also increase the risk of canine diabetes.
+And don’t forget about dental health as peanut butter can rot your pet’s pearly whites.
 Indeed, if peanut butter is going to be a regular feature of your dog’s diet, you’ll need to start getting them used to having their teeth brushed.

-One way around this is to pick up a natural or low-salt product or to make your own peanut butter at home.
+One way around this is to pick up a natural peanut butter or low-salt product.
+Better yet, you could make your own peanut butter at home.
 Overall, peanut butter is fine in moderation.
 Treats should be just that, though – treats.
 Peanut butter, and any meal or snack that contains it should never amount to more than 10% of your dog’s daily calories.

 Can Puppies Eat Peanut Butter?

 Yes, they most certainly can – and in fact, they are more likely than ever to be compliant when you offer such a tasty reward as part of a puppy’s education!
 The frozen peanut butter in a Kong trick, for example, will keep your puppy amused while you are crate training.